VMNet: Voxel-Mesh Network for Geodesic-Aware 3D Semantic Segmentation: METHODOLOGY

 \subsection{Mesh Simplification}

-To construct a deep architecture for multi-level feature learning, we generate a hierarchy of mesh levels $(\mathcal{M}^0,...,\mathcal{M}^l,...,\mathcal{M}^L)$ of increasing simplicity{,} interlinked by pooling trace maps.
+{ To construct a deep architecture for multi-level feature learning, we generate a hierarchy of mesh levels $(\mathcal{M}^0,...,\mathcal{M}^l,...,\mathcal{M}^L)$ of increasing simplicity{,} interlinked by pooling trace maps.
 Each level of simplified mesh corresponds to a level of downsampled 3D sparse voxels.
-For mesh simplification, there are two well-known methods from the geometry processing domain: Vertex Clustering (VC)~\cite{rossignac1993multi} and Quadric Error Metrics (QEM)~\cite{garland1997surface}.
-During the vertex clustering process, a 3D uniform grid with cubical cells of a fixed side length is placed over the input graph and all vertices falling into the same cell are grouped.
+For mesh simplification, there are two well-known methods from the geometry processing domain: Vertex Clustering (VC)~\cite{rossignac1993multi} and Quadric Error Metrics (QEM)~\cite{garland1997surface}. {As shown in Fig.~\ref{fig:vc},} {d}uring the vertex clustering process, a 3D uniform grid with cubical cells of a fixed side length is placed over the input graph and all vertices falling into the same cell are grouped.
 This generates uniform-sampled simplified meshes, {possibly} with topology changes and non-manifold faces.
-On the contrary, {the} QEM method incrementally collapses mesh edges according to an approximate error of the geometric distortion introduced by this collapse, and thus has explicit control over mesh topology.
-Since our goal is to extract meaningful geodesic information, we prefer {the} QEM method for its better topology-preserving property. {However, directly applying the QEM method on the original meshes results in high-frequency signals in noisy areas~\cite{schult2020dualconvmesh}.
-Therefore, we apply the VC method on the original mesh for the first two mesh levels and then apply the QEM method for the remaining mesh levels.} {We present an ablation study on mesh simplification methods in Section~\ref{Ablation}.} Image illustrations can be found in \textbf{Supplementary Section B}.
+On the contrary, {the} QEM method incrementally collapses mesh edges according to an approximate error of the geometric distortion introduced by this collapse, and thus has explicit control over mesh topology {(see Fig.~\ref{fig:qem}).} Since our goal is to extract meaningful geodesic information, we prefer {the} QEM method for its better topology-preserving property.

+{However, directly applying the QEM method on the original meshes results in high-frequency signals in noisy areas~\cite{schult2020dualconvmesh}.
+Therefore, we apply the VC method on the original mesh for the first two mesh levels and then apply the QEM method for the remaining mesh levels.} {We present an ablation study on mesh simplification methods in Section~\ref{Ablation}.}